Islanders GM Lou Lamoriello has made his bets, but will they pay off?

 Which brings us to Friday’s NHL trade deadline.
 Lamoriello made no further moves after acquiring top-line center Bo Horvat from the Canucks on Jan.
 30 — setting off one of the wildest five-week trade frenzies in league history — and versatile forward Pierre Engvall from the Maple Leafs on Tuesday.

-But neither did Lamoriello trade away impending unrestricted free agents Zach Parise, defenseman Scott Mayfield or goalie Semyon Varlamov.
-The obvious risk is they leave for no return this offseaso, and the organization is thin on top prospects and draft capital.
+Nor did Lamoriello trade away impending unrestricted free agents Zach Parise, Scott Mayfield or Semyon Varlamov.
+The obvious risk is that they can leave for no return this offseason, and the organization is thin on top prospects and draft capital.
 But all three will be crucial for the Islanders’ playoff push, even with Varlamov serving as a backup to Ilya Sorokin.

 At this point, the three can be considered self-retained playoff rentals that cost Lamoriello nothing.
-Parise may well re-sign if he chooses to continue playing.
-But Mayfield and Varlamov may be too pricy to retain as UFAs even if both have professed a strong desire to remain with the Islanders.
+Parise may well re-sign if he chooses to continue playing, but Mayfield and Varlamov might be too pricey to retain as UFAs even if both have professed a strong desire to remain with the Islanders.

 And can Lamoriello formulate a long-term plan for the organization while lacking the aforementioned draft picks — the Islanders have not picked in the first round since 2019 and Lamoriello included this year’s first-round pick in the Horvat deal, albeit as a top-12 protected selection — and prospects?